RSS Feed

 And for the ultimate name drop, Moulin sums up “Top Secret” pretty accurately himself.
 “My intention was to go back to the simplicity of Davis’ ‘Kind of Blue’.
 He went all the way on that: simple chords, clear interpretation.
 So it’s basically early modal jazz with early modal House.”

-“Top Secret” is released on the Blue Note label, distributed by EMI.
+“Top Secret” is released on the Blue Note label, distributed by EMI, available on Amazon (ad link).

 Leave a Reply